 If he behaves this way around a specific path on your walk or before certain activities, you get to decide whether teaching him to get over those fears is worth it.

-Willow has a strange fear of the sound of young school children when they’re on the sidewalk.
-She appears to despise their loud voices and high-pitched screams.
-She gets extremely anxious and immediately puts her ears down, cowers her body, digs her claws into the ground, and pulls on the leash to get away faster.
-I now choose to avoid walks around school times!
+Willow has a strange fear of the sound of young schoolchildren when they’re on the sidewalk.
+She doesn’t like their loud voices and high-pitched screams.
+She gets anxious and immediately puts her ears down, cowers her body, digs her claws into the ground, and pulls on the leash.

-Why Does My German Shepherd Have Floppy Ears?
+Why Your German Shepherd Has Floppy Ears

 German Shepherds may have floppy ears because the ligaments in their ears aren’t strong enough to make them stand up.
 The cartilage in puppies’ ears is still delicate, causing them to be floppy, but when puppies are about 5 months old and have finished teething, their ears should stand up.